skymethod/livewire-web/content/posts/aggregator-hubs.md

 * `hubs: string[]` (array of one or more websub hub urls for [discovery](https://www.w3.org/TR/websub/#discovery), required if subscribable, not necessary for included sublists)
 * `feeds` (optional array of underlying feed request objects)
   * `url: string` (required – the underlying feed url)
-  * `frequency: positive decimal` (optional – roughly how many times a day the feed is requested to be checked for updates)
+  * `frequency: positive decimal string` (optional – roughly how many times a day the feed is requested to be checked for updates)
 * `includes:` (optional array of reference objects to other subscription list requests)
   * `url: string` (required, the url to another Subscription List Request)
   * `etag: string` (required, strong etag value, without embedded surrounding double quotes, can be used for in-none-match conditionals)